allanderek/allanderek.github.io/posts/flask-+-coverage-analysis.md

 case `pytest app/main.py`, or it could be an external call to casperJS instance if you want to write your browser tests in Javascript.

-However, the main points are,
+However, the main points are:

   * Starting the server process under coverage analysis
   * Waiting for the server process to indicate that it has started listening
   * Then starting your test process
   * Waiting for **both** processes to complete.
   * Finally running `coverage report` and `coverage html`

 In a simpler form to that in the example repository this would be: